patrikx3/openwrt-insomnia/docs/create-from-scratch.md

   * D-Link DIR-860l B1 => MT7621
   * Raspberrry Pi 3B => RPI 3

+* Target Devices (for now is only Linksys WRT Multiple)
+  * Enable all profiles by default
+  * THIS IS PROBABLY IMPORTANT -> Use a per-device root filesystem that add profile packages

 * Global build settings
   * Select all target specific packages by default
-  * Select all kernel module packages by default
+  * THIS MIGHT NOT NEEDED -> Select all kernel module packages by default
   * Select all userspace packages by default
-  * Set build defaults for automatic builds
+  * EXPERIMENTAL, not using it anymore -> Set build defaults for automatic builds
+  * EXPERIMENTAL, not using it anymore -> UNCHECK Collect kernel debug information
   * Kernel build options
     * Compile the kernel with MIPS FPU Emulator
       * ONLY For D-Link DIR860L B1

-For multiple Linksys WRT go back to and select what is you want

-* Target Devices (for now is only Linksys WRT Multiple)
-  * Enable all profiles by default - UNCHECK
-  * Use a per-device root filesystem that add profile packages
-  * Linksys WRT1900ACS
-  * Linksys WRT3200ACM
+* Advanced configuration options
+  * Enable log files during build process

 * Build the OpenWrt Image Build
   * Include package repositories